abisola-joy/Credit-Default-Risk/README.md

 Copy code
 python main.py -->
 ## Results
 The performance of the models is detailed in the evaluation section, showing a comparison between individual and ensemble models.
-The proposed model outperforms traditional methods and is validated against baseline results from previous research.
+The proposed model outperforms traditional methods and is validated against baseline results from previous research, all of which can be found in the projects documentation (*not included*)